ohtuprojekti-2022/vesialueen-inventointi-ilmoitus/architecture.md

 In frontend, Jest is used for testing.
 Eslint is used for linting.

 ### E2E testing
 End-to-end testing is done using Cypress.
-It is automated and it has GitHub Actions workflows in this repository.
+In this repository, the tests have GitHub Actions workflow that is set to be triggered manually.
-Separate versions of the backend and frontend are running in Heroku for E2E testing.
+Separate version of the backend is running in Heroku for E2E testing.

 ## CI/CD and hosting
 ### Automated tests